emericg/SmartServoFramework/README.md

 * Doxygen (**ONLY** to generate the documentation)

 Using Linux?
-* liblockdev1-dev (used to lock the serial port to a single software instance, which will save you from a lot of potential head scratching errors...)
+* liblockdev (used to lock the serial port to a single software instance, which will save you from a lot of potential head scratching errors...)

 ### Serial link